DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ![Exonaut timeline example](img/exonaut_example.png)

-### Scenario Manager Tool (_under active development_)
+### Trial-Management-Tool Tool (_under active development_)

-A Scenario Manager is an integral part of the Test-bed reference implementation too, since it is not possible to use JEMM or Exonaut directly, as:
+A Trial-Management-Tool is an integral part of the Test-bed reference implementation too, since it is not possible to use JEMM or Exonaut directly, as:

 - JEMM is only available to NATO members, and can only be used in an exercise when military personnel requests it.
 This will not always be the case.
 - JEMM and Exonaut are aimed at the military community, and the fit with the Crisis Management domain is not optimal.
 - JEMM and Exonaut are closed source, so a strong integration with the Test-bed is not possible, as the applications cannot be modified.

-The Test-bed's Scenario Manager, then, acts as the *composer* and *conductor* of a classical performance:
+The Test-bed's Trial-Management-Tool, then, acts as the *composer* and *conductor* of a classical performance:

 - As the *composer*, it defines what each role has to play.
 For example, what do the simulators or role-players need to do in order to provide a realistic incident and background to the Trial, or it could include sending direct messages to solutions.
 - As the *conductor*, it controls *when* each role starts and stops.